BLB Solicitors

 Top tips for coping with Christmas separation

-Lucy JonesChildren’s law expert Lucy Jones gives her top tips for parents on coping with Christmas separation.
+Holly SkeltonChildren’s law expert Holly Skelton gives her top tips for parents on coping with Christmas separation.

 1. Decide how you’re going to share

-How is Christmas Day going to be split?
-Will your children spend the morning with one parent and the afternoon with the other?
-Or maybe one family has them for Christmas Day and the other on Boxing Day?
-Or perhaps you’re able to all spend it together?
-Which option is best will depend on your circumstances, and remember that everyone will have to compromise to some extent.
-The most important thing is to consider what’s in your children’s best interests.
+Think carefully about how Christmas will be divided.
+Will your children spend Christmas morning with one parent and the afternoon with the other?
+Will one parent have Christmas Day and the other Boxing Day?
+Or, in some cases, might you be able to spend time together?
+The right arrangement will depend on your individual circumstances, and compromise is usually unavoidable.
+Above all, focus on what is in your children’s best interests.

 2. Plan ahead